wp-plugins/kn-mobile-sharebar/readme.txt

 2. Setting page

 == Changelog ==

+= 1.0.4 - 26 February 2014 =
+* Fix : Fix a silly mistake, Sharebar appear on desktop?
+It's gone with this version!

 = 1.0.3 - 26 February 2014 =
 * New : You can choose to place the KN Mobile Sharebar location at bottom or top of the page.